-Most importantly, we hope we have made abundantly clear that changes to the Contracts MVP are neither needed nor desirable to have robust and effective static analysis built on top of the Contracts facility.
-The existing tools that inspect assertion facilities and the possibilities for future features to grow the usefulness of such tools further are each strong indicators that the Contracts facility is on the right track.
+Overall, we hope we have made abundantly clear that changes to the Contracts MVP are neither needed nor desirable to have robust and effective static analysis built on top of the Contracts facility proposed in [P2900R9].
+The existing tools that inspect assertion facilities and the virtually limitless possibilities for future features to grow the usefulness of such tools are each a strong indicator that the Contracts facility is on the right track.
+One quintessential milestone for the Contracts MVP remains, without which Contracts is all but useless for C++26: that we adopt it into the C++working paper (WP).
+All the other benefits described in this paper can be achieved once we have a foundation on which to build.